Trent & Dove, Phase Two

 Kensa conducted a thorough programme of tenant liaison, including face to face visits from representatives of both Kensa and Trent & Dove Housing prior to any works being undertaken, in order for all stakeholders to be fully informed about the installation process.
 As the flats were three storey and the ground arrays communal, it was necessary to install the units into all three storeys on the same day.
 This created a significant scheduling challenge, but by working together, Kensa and Trent & Dove were able to arrange for all three flats on each floor to be accessed at the same time.

 The installation was carried out by operatives from J Tomlinson who worked with Kensa on the previous award winning phase one project.
 Working to a tight schedule, the plumbers removed the old night storage heaters and fitted new double panel radiators and insulated hot water cylinders.
-The Kensa 6kW Shoebox Twin heat pumps were installed neatly in the cylinder cupboard along with a heat meter to measure the actual heat produced; a measure that was necessary to ensure the project was eligible for the RHI.
+The Kensa 6kW Shoebox Twin heat pumps were installed neatly in the cylinder cupboard along with a heat meter to measure the actual heat produced; a measure that was necessary to ensure the project was eligible for the RHI (this scheme has closed).
 Electricians then wired the heat pump and including a time clock and thermostat giving tenants full temperature and time control.
 An electric meter was also installed to monitor how much energy the heating system is using; these readings along with readings from the heat meters allow accurate monitoring of the performance of the heat pumps.

 The installations in Aspen & Chesnut Mews were completed three days ahead of schedule.
 The final heat pump commissioning was witnessed by Lord Bourne of the Department of Energy & Climate Change (DECC) who visited tenants homes to see for himself the benefits of renewable heating solutions for social housing.